Plantar Fasciitis Massage

 The first person you should see if you have plantar fasciitis is a remedial massage therapist:

-Not if you haven’t been assessed by someone and shown a specific strategy to rehabilitate the irritation.
+Not if you haven’t been assessed by someone and shown a specific strategy to rehabilitate the irritation, and not if it causes pain immediately after.

 Absolutely.